MatthewNutt5/simon/README.md

 ## Rubric/Score

-Based on the provided rubric, this project should earn 150/150 points.
+Based on the provided rubric for the midterm assignment, this project should earn 150/150 points.

 1) 10pts: *"When powered on, does the game display an animation that involves changing patterns of the lights?"* Yes, the board displays an animation that includes changing lights and musical tones.
 Do you know the tune?